Danielle Schulmann

-Danielle Nicole Schulmann (דניאל ניקול שולמן; born 22 December 1989) is an American-born Israeli professional footballer who plays as a forward for the Israel women's national team.
+Danielle Nicole Schulmann (דניאל ניקול שולמן; born 22 December 1989) is a professional footballer who plays as a forward.
+Born in the United States, she played for the Israel women's national team.

 Early life

 Schulmann grew up in Saddle River, New Jersey and attended Northern Highlands Regional High School.

 Personal life

 Schulmann's father is Daniel "Tiger" Schulmann, a Kyokushin karateka from New York City.
 Like her father, she is Jewish, which allowed her to make aliyah and to be a full-fledged Israeli citizen.
 As a result of her dual nationality, she was called up to the Israel women's national team.

 Career

 Schulmann was on the opening day roster for Sky Blue FC in April 2016.